PI again refused to hand over the unclassified record to the custody of the House Oversight Committee.

 Yep, I'm in full agreement with that.

-And yes, like what you said on the Jersey short during the pandemic, right?
+And yes, like what you said on the Jersey Short during the pandemic, right?

-Um, everything was shut down.
+Everything was shut down.

-You couldn't go to school, you couldn't go to the parks, you couldn't go to the beaches.
+You couldn't go to the beaches.

-And then uh there he is out there with his pod laying out there without a care in the world.
+And then there he is out there with his pod laying out there without a care in the world.

-Um, people couldn't even have decent funerals or wakes.
+People couldn't even have decent funerals or wakes.

-I mean, i if he really runs and it gets serious, can you imagine commercials and billboards across the country with him laying out on the beach during the pandemic?
+I mean, if he really runs and it gets serious, can you imagine commercials and billboards across the country with him laying out on the beach during the pandemic?

-Uh um no, I really can't imagine that, but I'm sure it would be in a lot of campaign ads.
+No, I really can't imagine that, but I'm sure it would be in a lot of campaign ads.

 I don't think there's any doubt about that.